-There has been no public market for our shares or ADSs prior to this offering, and you may not be able to resell our ADSs at or above the price you paid, or at all.
+There has been no public market for our common shares or ADSs prior to this offering, and you may not be able to resell our ADSs at or above the price you paid, or at all.

-Prior to this initial public offering, there has been no public market for our shares or ADSs.
-Our ADSs have been approved for listing on the New York Stock Exchange.
-Our common shares will not be listed on any exchange or quoted for trading on any automated quotation system.
+Prior to this initial public offering, there has been no public market for our common shares or ADSs.
+We have applied for the listing of our ADSs on the New York Stock Exchange.
+Our common shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.
 If an active trading market for our ADSs does not develop after this offering, the market price and liquidity of our ADSs will be materially and adversely affected.

-The initial public offering price for our ADSs has been determined by negotiations between us and the underwriters and may bear no relationship to the market price for our ADSs after the initial public offering.
+The initial public offering price for our ADSs will be determined by negotiations between us and the underwriters and may bear no relationship to the market price for our ADSs after the initial public offering.
 An active trading market for our ADSs may not develop and the market price of our ADSs may decline below the initial public offering price.